-To render the printer volume, check Show Printer Bed in the View menu.
+To render a printer volume, check Show Printer Bed in the View menu.
 This will display a wireframe box with the dimensions of the currently-selected printer's print volume.
-The printer selection widget lives in the upper-right hand corner of the Meshmixer window, and is also only visible when Show Printer Bed is checked.
+The printer selection widget lives in the upper-right hand corner of the Meshmixer window, and is only visible when Show Printer Bed is checked.

-Filetype: when we export your model to be read by this software, which file format we should export (optional, defaults to STL).
+Format: When we export your model to be read by this software, which file format we should export (optional, defaults to STL).

-Arguments: command-line arguments to pass to the software.
+Command line arguments: Optional command-line arguments to pass to the software.

 The full command we will call is: $Path $Arguments $File.
 For example: